Ringette: Play

-Two teams compete against each other on an ice rink whilst wearing ice hockey skates and utilizing other ringette-specific equipment.
+Two teams compete against each other on an ice rink while wearing ice hockey skates and using other ringette-specific equipment.
 The objective is to score more goals than the opposing team by shooting a blue, hollow, rubber ring into the opponent's goal net.
 Skaters use a long straight stick with a tapered end and a drag-tip.
 Ringette Canada creates the "Official Rules and Case Book of Ringette" for participating parties competing in Canada; it contains the forms, rules, and codes which are used in the sport nationwide.

 Intentional body contact is not allowed in ringette, though incidental contact may occur.
 Body checking and boarding are penalized and fighting is strictly forbidden by a zero-tolerance policy.
 The only type of checks allowed are stick checks, which involve using the stick in an upward sweeping motion to knock the ring away from the ring carrier or by raising the ring carrier's stick upwards by lifting or knocking it, followed immediately by an attempt to steal the ring.
 Sticks may not be raised above shoulder height and high-sticking is penalized.

 In ringette, teams during play are divided into two units of six players: one centre, two forwards, two defenders, and one goaltender.
 The players take up specific formations and roles when defending or attacking.
 The goal of the game is to score more goals than the opposing team by shooting the ring into the opposing team's net.
 Goal nets used in ringette are identical to those used in ice hockey (6 × 4 ft).
 Ringette goaltenders are the only players allowed to play the ring with their hands but must do so from within their goal crease which only they can enter.
-After stopping a shot on net or receiving a pass, they have five seconds to throw, push or pass the ring to another player.
+After stopping a shot on the net or receiving a pass, they have five seconds to throw, push or pass the ring to another player.